Indigenous fashion designers and artisans challenge plagiarism on the Mexico catwalk - ExBulletin

 Indigenous fashion designers and artisans challenge plagiarism on the Mexico catwalk

-MEXICO CITY, Nov 23 (Reuters) – Wrapped in colorful haute couture, indigenous artisans and designers stormed a fashion event in Mexico City, while trying to carve out a sustainable future in an industry threatened by plagiarism, instability and lack of funds.
+MEXICO CITY (Reuters) Wrapped in colorful haute couture, indigenous artisans and designers stormed a fashion event in Mexico City, while trying to carve out a sustainable future in an industry threatened by plagiarism, instability and lack of funds.

 World-renowned brands such as Ralph Lauren and Chinese fast fashion company Shein have been accused in recent months of plagiarizing indigenous Mexican designs, threatening the country’s ancient textile tradition.

-But financial difficulties and problems competing with the large-scale fashion industry have pushed the children of artisans – who would historically have been apprentices in the craft – to seek more stable work.
+But financial difficulties and problems competing with the large-scale fashion industry have pushed child artisans who would historically have been apprenticed in the craft to seek more stable work.

 INHERITED WORK